scrapehero-code/shopify-scraper/playwright_javascript/README.md

-# Zillow Scraper using Playwright Javascript
+# Shopify Scraper using Playwright Javascript

  Step 1:  Clone/download the repo to your local system.